Lowe’s Black Friday sale is here, with deals on tools, appliances and holiday decor | CNN Underscored

 Amazon Echo Show 5 ($39.99, originally $79.99; lowes.com)

-See what’s happening outside your home with this outdoor wired smart security camera.
-Now $50 off, it features custom alerts, bright lights and can be turned on and talked through with your voice.
+See what’s happening outside your home with this outdoor battery-operated, wireless smart security camera.
+Now $50 off, it features custom alerts and it’s weather-resistant.
 Used with the Google Home app, it allows you to see HDR video via your home from anywhere and includes three hours of video history.

 Ecobee3 Lite Smart Thermostat ($149, originally $179; lowes.com)

-Save on energy bills and keep your home comfortable with this sleek smart thermostat that can be controlled anyway via your smartphone.
-The Ecobee3 learns how long it takes to heat and cool your house and uses that info, along with local weather, to pre-heat or -cool your home in the fastest amount of time.
+Save on energy bills and keep your home comfortable with this sleek smart thermostat that can be controlled via your smartphone.
+The Ecobee3 learns how long it takes to heat and cool your house and uses that info, along with local weather, to preheat or precool your home in the fastest amount of time.

 Outdoor and patio